gracenarez333/walkie-doggie-proj-2/README.md

 - [] Login attempt messages and sign up messages
 - [] Render an error template
 - [] Ability to delete from favs
+- [] Ability to add comments to dogs
+- [] Ability to delete/edit comments
 - [] Logout and cookie clear ability
 - [] Save fav list information after logout
+- [] Only users loggin in can view their own favs and delete/edit comments they have made

 ## Stretch Goals
-- [] Add ability to 'Adopt' pet
 - [] Render a search by key words to increase user view
-- [] Add profile specifications for potential adoptees
+- [] Add profile specifications for users
-- [] Add breeds model table
-- [] 2 levels of auth, adopter, adoptee
+- [] 2 levels of auth, walker, walkee